CASIA-LM/MoDS/README.md

 # MoDS: Model-oriented Data Selection for Instruction Tuning

-This directory contains the codes of MoDS to select valuable instruction data from large-scale datasets for a given LLM.
+This repo contains the codes of MoDS to select valuable instruction data from large-scale datasets for a given LLM.

 ### Introduction